webprofusion/certify-docs/docs/dns/providers/certifydns.md

 - Resume the request using `Request Certificate`, the Certify DNS service will automatically provide the required TXT record responses on your behalf.
 - Automatic renewals will then perform this process again without manual intervention.

+## Using Certify DNS with other acme-dns compatible clients
+- Once activated on your https://certifytheweb.com account as special URL will be shown under the License Keys tab.
+This passes your license key info as basic credentials to the Certify DNS service.
+- Follow the normal instructions for your acme-dns client, using the provided URL as the base URL for the acme-dns service.
 ## Troubleshooting

 If the error in the app is `NXDOMAIN for _acme-challenge...` , the Certificate Authority has been unable to find or follow the CNAME you have configured in your DNS.